Congratulations! We are so excited for you! We welcome you and look forward to creating a delightful experience for you in our studio.

 For portraits of the older siblings in color, it is best to dress them in soft colors… pastels, creams, light blues, etc. Or even just bare skin like their baby brother or sister!

 Approximately one week following your session, we invite you into the studio to review all of your images, assist you in making your selections and to place your order.
 We recommend that all of the decision makers are present at the time of the ordering appointment.
-We are happy to accommodate you in the early evening for these appointments.
+I’m happy to accommodate you in the early evening for these appointments as well.

-We may photograph dozens of captures in a given session, however not all are keepers.
-We will capture as many images as necessary in order to present you with a strong body of images.
-Typically, we will present you with the best 25-35 images in order to simplify your selection process.
+While I may photograph dozens of captures in a given session, however not all are keepers.
+I’ll capture as many images as necessary in order to present you with a strong body of images.
+Typically, I’ll present you with the best 25-35 images in order to simplify your selection process.

 We understand that personal emergencies, illness or inclement weather sometimes require sessions to be rescheduled.
 We kindly ask that you provide as much notice as possible in order to make the time available to other clients.